binduwavell/Aikau/tutorial/chapters/Tutorial1.md

 You will automatically be re-directed to the default login page at which you can enter the credentials of a valid user of your Alfresco repository and you will be taken to the default home page.

-**NOTE: There’s nothing particularly special about port 8090, it’s simply been selected in order to avoid conflicting with other ports that might in use (e.g. the Alfresco Repository).
+**NOTE: There’s nothing particularly special about port 8090, it’s simply been selected in order to avoid conflicting with other ports that might be in use (e.g. the Alfresco Repository).
 It can easily be changed by editing the pom.xml file of the Maven project.**

 At the moment it’s quite empty, containing nothing more than a header and footer with a big empty space in the middle which we’re going to fill.